The healthcare sector in India has undergone a paradigm shift in the last few years.

 On vision for health and family welfare

-The healthcare sector in India has underwent a paradigm shift in the last few years.
+The healthcare sector in India has undergone a paradigm shift in the last few years.
 Earlier, the focus was more on infectious and communicable diseases.
-Healthcare was primarily citizen- funded, with health centers and government facilities providing most services.
-But today, with changing diets, longer work-shifts and lifestyles, we are faced with a double burden of diseases with increasing numbers of patients with non-communicable diseases such as diabetes, cardiovascular diseases, stroke and hypertension, all of which need longer, sustained care, and treatment.
+Healthcare was primarily citizen-funded, with health centers and government facilities providing most services.
+But today, with changing diets, longer work-shifts, and lifestyles, we are faced with a double burden of diseases with increasing numbers of patients with non-communicable diseases such as diabetes, cardiovascular diseases, stroke and hypertension, all of which need longer, sustained care, and treatment.

 The demand for personalized patient attention has encouraged second opinions, customized care-plans, and doctor-patient interaction and connectivity.
-Patients today want to know their options, receive excellent service – both medical and non-medical, stay updated and understand how they’re improving.
+Patients today want to know their options, receive excellent service – both medical and non-medical, stay updated, and understand how they are improving.
 To realize these objectives, it is important for us as an industry to focus on patient-centric services and also work with the government to foster greater public-private partnerships on healthcare.